SEU-ICS/docs/docs/shell/index.md

 Here is the workaround: After the `fork`, but before the `execve`, the child process should call `setpgid(0, 0)`, which puts the child in a new process group whose group ID is identical to the child’s PID.
 This ensures that there will be only one process, your shell, in the foreground process group.
 When you type `ctrl-c`, the shell should catch the resulting `SIGINT` and then forward it to the appropriate foreground job (or more precisely, the process group that contains the foreground job).

 ## Grading
-We provide an auto-grading tool and a successful tiny shell show have the following outputs:
+We use the aforementioned 16 trace files as test cases, each test case counts for **5** points, and you will get a total of **80** points if you pass all tests.
+We provide you an auto-grading script `test.py`.
+The script will execute the shell driver with the shell program set to `./tsh`, and compare the outputs with that of the reference shell (i.e., `./tshref.out`).
+The script shows the following outputs for a "correct" tiny shell implementation:

 ```shell
 $ python test.py